Kyanoxia/orchid/README.md

 </p>

 ## Getting Started
-To start, invite the bot to your server using [this URL](https://discord.com/oauth2/authorize?client_id=1297227452707373267).
+To start, please invite the bot to your server using [this URL](https://discord.com/oauth2/authorize?client_id=1297227452707373267).
 Once it has successfully joined, use the `/connect` command to subscribe to a user!

 ### Commands
 **`<>` indicates required, `[]` indicates optional**